ClaudioLutz/JobSearchAI/Documentation/Dashboard.md

     *   View generated letters (renders `motivation_letter.html`).
     *   Download motivation letters in HTML format.
     *   Download motivation letters in Word format (generates DOCX from JSON on-the-fly if needed).
+    *   View the raw scraped data used for a specific letter via the "View Scraped Data" option in the Actions dropdown on the results page (renders `scraped_data_view.html`).
     *   Select multiple job matches on the results page and generate letters for all selected jobs with a single click (AJAX call to `/generate_multiple_letters`).
 6.  **User Feedback and Progress Tracking**:
     *   Visual feedback via Flask `flash` messages and likely JS-driven button states (e.g., spinners).